aavash-ww/travel_booking/README.md

 - User Selects and Book that Opens Modal fill form and The booking is stored in localstorage using Zustand(persist)

 ### Insights
-- Real Date Picker, Toast messages, Booking Experience, Simulating Auth validation,fake token generation, UUID for packages and Bookings, Modals, Skeleton Loading are considered as per the requirement
+- Real Date Picker, Toast messages, Booking Experience, Simulating Auth validation: fake token generation, 1 hour expiry in token, UUID for packages and Bookings Schemas, Modals, Skeleton Loading are considered as per the requirement